WalletScrutiny/WalletScrutinyCom/_android/com.cryptocurrencys.bestwallet.md

 [US](https://play.google.com/store/apps/details?id=com.cryptocurrencys.bestwallet&hl=en&gl=US).

-In [this video](https://www.youtube.com/watch?v=eFfECTyRuos) you see in the beginning of the actual demo "Welcome to [Coinomi](/coinomi/) Wallet" which it was an unauthorized clone of.
+In [this video](https://www.youtube.com/watch?v=eFfECTyRuos) you see in the beginning of the actual demo "Welcome to Coinomi Wallet" which it was an unauthorized clone of.
+Here is the original:
+{% include walletLink.html wallet='android/com.coinomi.wallet' verdict='true' %}

 Its provider [NICE APPER](https://apk.support/developer/NICE+APPER) also has/had
-a wallet called "Trast Wallets" which looks quite similar to [Trust Crypto Wallet](/trust/) and to little surprise also has a similar icon.
+a wallet called "Trast Wallets" which looks quite similar to
+{% include walletLink.html wallet='android/com.wallet.crypto.trustapp' verdict='true' %}
+and to little surprise also has a similar icon.

 We would have loved to have discovered this app earlier but it looks like a good idea to not install it, should it somehow return.